 The speed of fall is controlled by using materials that drag or are buoyant.
-By adding a deer hair head or wrapping one of the many Enrico Puglisi brushes directly behind the weight you can maximize the action.
+By adding a deer hair head or wrapping a brush directly behind the weight you can maximize the action.

 Another advantage to the lighter weight is that casting is much easier with a little less weight than a true “heavy” fly.
 Success in streamer fishing has a lot to do how many casts you can put out per day.